 You will have to walk up sheetrock which can be slippery if wet.
 I would suggest shoes with good traction.
 My favorites are the Salomon Speedcross which are great for tackling the trails and hiking in the desert.

 There’s A Lower More Accessible Viewpoint

-If you aren’t up for hiking to Delicate Arch there’s a more accessible viewpoint lower that will get you a great view of the arch.
-This is a flat trail that will take roughly 5 minutes to get to the “Lower Delicate Arch” viewpoint (50-yards) and 20 or so minutes (0.5 mile) to get to the “Upper Delicate Arch viewpoint.
-It’s a great option for young children or those that don’t want to hike too far.
+If you aren’t up for hiking to Delicate Arch, there’s a more accessible viewpoint lower that will get you a great view of the arch.
+This is a flat trail that will take roughly 5 minutes to get to the “Lower Delicate Arch” viewpoint (50-yards) and 20 or so minutes (0.5 miles) to get to the “Upper Delicate Arch viewpoint.
+It’s an excellent option for young children or those that don’t want to hike too far.
 See the information here.

-When is the best time to visit Delicate Arch?
+When is the best time to tackle the Delicate Arch Trail?

 The best time to visit Delicate Arch for photography is at sunset.
-It’s not just great for photography, but overall enjoyment, and with cooler temperatures it’s hard to complain!
+It’s not just great for photography, but overall enjoyment, and with cooler temperatures, it’s hard to complain!
 The next best time to hike to Delicate Arch is sunrise before the crowds and heat set in.
-As far as the best months to visit Arches I would highly recommend visiting in spring and fall if possible.
+As far as the best months to visit Arches, I would highly recommend visiting in spring and fall.